adonisjs/v5-docs/content/api/orm/relations/has-many.md

 The [HasMany relationship class](https://github.com/adonisjs/lucid/blob/develop/src/Orm/Relations/HasMany/index.ts) manages the has many relationship between two models.

 You will not find yourself directly working with this class.
-However, an instance of class can be access using the `Model.$getRelation` method.
+However, an instance of the class can be accessed using the `Model.$getRelation` method.

 ```ts
 import { BaseModel, hasMany, HasMany } from '@ioc:Adonis/Lucid/Orm'